 We’ve done a ton of work on our front yard in the last few years.
 It’s gone from uninviting, unusable, unremarkable and so many other “un” words.
 Keep reading to see the latest transformation and see my small patio decorating ideas!

 Now, finally I can share our front patio and some small patio decorating ideas!
-Here are some easy tips.

-Create a focal point that draws the eye up.
+1. Create a focal point that draws the eye up.

 This post contains affiliate links.
 This means if you make a purchase via link we make a small commission at no additional cost to you.
 Feel free to ready our disclosure policy.

-Pick furniture to fit your space and intended use.
+2. Pick furniture to fit your space and intended use.

-Before we got these chairs I had a bistro set from our previous house.
+Before we got these Adirondack chairs I had a bistro set from our previous house.
 It is very cute, but not super comfortable and the scale was a bit awkward.
 We wanted the space to be more for lounging, watching our little guy play, eat popsicles and the like.

-Choose accessories to set the mood.
+3. Choose accessories to set the mood.

 With main furniture pieces picked out and identifying how we want to use the small patio, I pulled accessories we already had.
 The only things I bought were the pillows.

 Potted plants or a small arrangement in a vase will soften hard lines of furniture and add color.
 I picked the flowers in the vase from our yard for a budget friendly bouquet.